fedarko/neoconverter/README.md

 - Add back functionality that takes in a list of files and converts all of them at once
 - Add more documentation, examples, etc.
+- Travis/CodeCov integration
+- Supporting more types of NEO input files?